Marirow/Strawberi-CSS/README.md

 # 🍓 PFQ-Strawberi: The Pokéfarm Q Accessibility Tool

 A series of accessibility stylesheets for Pokéfarm Q, designed around a universal 🍓 Button.
-- Want to click fast?
-Yes!
-Feed PKMN, go fishing, accept trades, and more with the click of a single button.
+- Feed PKMN, go fishing, accept trades, and more with the click of a single button.
-- Aching hands?
-No worries!
-Strawberi gives your joints some time to rest by letting you tap and click without moving your wrist.
+- Give your joints some time to rest by tapping and clicking without moving your wrist.
-- Custom theme?
-No problem!
-Styling the Core Module styles the 🍓 Button everywhere, making personalization a breeze.
+- Make Strawberi your own with customization options and a modular design.
-- *Compatible with PFQ as of 4/4/24.
+- *Only compatible with PFQ.
 QOL script recommended.
 Tested on Firefox.*

 Make farming easier; use Strawberi.